Fort Leslie

-Fort Leslie (also known as Fort Lashley or Fort Talladega) was a stockade fort built in present-day Talladega County, Alabama in 1813 during the Creek War.
+Fort Leslie (also known as Fort Lashley or Fort Talladega) was a stockade fort built in present-day Talladega, Alabama, in 1813 during the Creek War.
 After the Creek War began, protective stockades were built by settlers and Creeks who were allied with the United States to protect themselves from hostile Creek attacks.
 Fort Leslie was the focal point of the Battle of Talladega but was soon abandoned after the end of the Creek War.

 History

 Background

-The Creek War began after various factions of the Creek tribe opposed the United States and other allied tribes, including some Creeks (the Creeks who supported the United States were known as White Sticks).
-The Creeks who were hostile to the United States were known as Red Sticks and were angered over the centralization of tribal government.
-The White Sticks and Red Sticks were engaged in a civil war prior to United States involvement.
-Once the War of 1812 began, the United States was concerned the Red Sticks would ally themselves with Great Britain.
-After the Red Sticks began attacking settlers, the United States began a military campaign against them in 1813.
+Once the War of 1812 began, the United States was concerned that the Creek Indians might ally with Great Britain.
+In 1813, after a rebel Creek faction known as Red Sticks began attacking settlers, the United States began a military campaign against them.

-Due to these attacks, many settlers and White Sticks began constructing stockades to protect themselves from Red Stick warriors.
+By then, many American settlers on Creek land had built stockades to protect themselves from Red Stick warriors.

 Part of the campaign against the Red Sticks involved Tennessee militia, led by Andrew Jackson, traveling south from Tennessee to attack various Red Stick villages.
-While the militia was constructing Fort Strother, a force under the command of General John Coffee fought the Battle of Tallushatchee on November 3, 1813.
+While the militia was building Fort Strother, a force under the command of General John Coffee fought the Battle of Tallushatchee on November 3, 1813.
 Coffee's force then returned to Fort Strother to aid in the final parts of the fort's construction.
 After the construction of Fort Strother was completed, news reached Fort Strother that Fort Leslie was under siege by Red Stick warriors and its occupants were requesting assistance from Jackson.